whatsa4/celestia.org/src/pages/markdown-pages/learn/modular-scalability.md

 ![GATSBY_EMPTY_ALT](./images/article-3-image-2.png)

 One primary scalability improvement that optimistic rollups provide is moving execution away from the parent chain.
-By executing transactions on a rollup it alleviates the execution bottleneck of the parent chain.
-Optimizations made for execution, such as parallelization, can be implemented without requiring the same tradeoffs that would be present on a monolithic chain that has to contend with balancing all of its bottlenecks.
+Once transactions get executed on an optimistc rollup, the parent chain need not re-execute them because they automatically are assumed correct.
+Therefore, the burden of execution is alleviated from the parent chain.

-A second scalability improvement is the alleviation of state growth from its parent chain.
+The second scalability improvement is alleviating state growth from the parent chain.
 By moving applications and transactions to a different chain, the parent chain can reduce the rate at which its state grows.
-This is particularly important as the state can’t be pruned by block producers, so reducing growth is key for sustainable long-term scaling.
+Reducting growth is particularly important as a large state increases hardware requirements for nodes which can negatively affect decentralization.
+Therefore, reducing state growth is key for sustainable scaling.

 ##### zk-Rollups